olqs/docker-build/php/README.md

 * pdo_pgsql
 * mysqli
 * gd
+* imagick

+Caution: Imagick is compiled from source from the master branch

 ## Added software
 * msmtp linked to /usr/bin/sendmail, configuration file /etc/msmtprc not included, see https://marlam.de/msmtp/documentation/ for details